JamesWoolfenden/yor-demo/README.md

 ## Locking it all in

-So far all we have done is execute yor at the Cli, how can I Aautomate these tags to ensure that they get associated at runtime?
+So far all we have done is execute yor at the Cli, how can I automate these tags to ensure that they get associated at runtime?

 ### Pre-commit hook